 - I was charged with a crime in another country and found not guilty.
 Can I enter Canada?

 - I received a pardon for my crime.
 Can I enter Canada?

-- I was convicted of driving under the influence of alcohol or drugs.
+- I was convicted of driving while impaired by alcohol or drugs.
 Can I enter Canada?

 - I have been charged with a crime outside of Canada and my trial is still underway.
 Can I enter Canada?

 - I am currently on parole.
 Can I enter Canada?

 - What does it mean to be rehabilitated in respect to entering Canada?

 - How long will it take to get a decision on my individual rehabilitation application?

 - What is the processing fee for an individual rehabilitation application?

 - If my individual rehabilitation application is refused, will I get my processing fee back?